RuofanChen/Olympic-Data-Visualization/README.md

 * 2015Population (quantitative): The 2015 population of the country where the athlete belongs
 * GDP per capita in 2015.
 (Quantitative): 2015 GDP per capita of the country where the athlete belongs

+### Note:
+All counts are based on athletes, not events.
+For example, if a country wins the swimming 4X100M freestyle relay, the number of athletes who have won medals for that event is 4.
+The goal is to measure how many athletes performed well in the Olympics, participated in various events, and won medals in the events.

 ## Questions & Tasks
 The following tasks and questions will drive the visualization and interaction decisions for this project: